A Strategic Future

 Building Healthy Policy

-October 6, 2020 Tuesday 9:00 am The Bourbon County Commission met in open session with Commissioner Oharah, Commissioner Beth present, Commissioner Fischer attended the meeting by phone, the County Counselor and the...
+November 17, 2020 Tuesday 9:00 am The Bourbon County Commissioners met in open session with Jeff Fischer present and Clifton and Lynne by telephone, Also present were the County Counselor and the County Clerk.
+Also...

-September 15, 2020 Tuesday 9:00 am The Bourbon County Commission met in open session with Commissioner Oharah and Commissioner Fischer present, the County Counselor and the County Clerk present. ...
+November 10, 2020 Tuesday 9:00 AM The Bourbon County Commission met in open session with Commissioner Oharah, Commissioner Fisher, the County Counselor and the County Clerk present.
+Also present where...

 Get In Touch